santosh-gh/k8s-01/README.md

     # Short name for kubectl

     # Show all existing objects

         k get all

-# Build and push images to ACR
+# Docker Build and Push

     # Log in to ACR